uberblah/software-quality/docs/principles/loose-coupling.md

 *   **Law of Demeter**: A component should only talk to its immediate friends.
 Don't reach through an object to get to another (`a.getB().getC().doSomething()` is bad).
 *   **Integration Patterns**: Prefer messaging and events over direct synchronous calls for cross-service communication, unless you have a good reason not to.
 *   **Contract Testing**: Define the contract between components explicitly.
 Use automatically-run unit tests to verify and protect the contract.
+*   **Evolvable Formats**: Use language-agnostic formats for data exchange and persistence, that allow code & data to evolve independently.
+Examples include JSON (if carefully managed, with JSON Schema), Protobuf and Thrift.